pradeepasri26/ODD2023-Datascience-Ex-09/README.md

 tips.head()

 tips.info()

+sns.barplot(x='day',y='total_bill',data=tips)
-Which day of the week has the highest total bill amount? sns.barplot(x='day',y='total_bill',data=tips) plt.title("Weekly highest total bill amount")
+plt.title("Weekly highest total bill amount")

-What is the average tip amount given by smokers and non-smokers? sns.barplot(x='smoker',y='tip',data=tips, palette='rainbow') plt.title("Average tip amount given by smokers and non-smokers") How does the tip percentage vary based on the size of the dining party? sns.boxplot(x='size', y='tip',data=tips) plt.title("Tip percentage based on the sizes of the dining party") Which gender tends to leave higher tips? sns.boxplot(x='sex', y='tip',data=tips) plt.title("Higher tips based on gender")
+sns.barplot(x='smoker',y='tip',data=tips, palette='rainbow')
+plt.title("Average tip amount given by smokers and non-smokers")

+sns.boxplot(x='size', y='tip',data=tips)
+plt.title("Tip percentage based on the sizes of the dining party")

+sns.boxplot(x='sex', y='tip',data=tips)
+plt.title("Higher tips based on gender")

+plt.plot(tips['day'],tips['total_bill'])
-Is there any relationship between the total bill amount and the day of the week? plt.plot(tips['day'],tips['total_bill']) plt.title("Relationship between the total bill amount and the day of the week") plt.show()
+plt.title("Relationship between the total bill amount and the day of the week") plt.show()

-How does the distribution of total bill amounts vary across different time periods (lunch vs. dinner)? sns.violinplot(x='time',y='total_bill',data=tips) plt.title("Distribution of total bill amounts vary across different time periods(lunch vs. dinner)") Which dining party size group tends to have the highest average total bill amount? sns.barplot(x='size',y='total_bill',data=tips) plt.title("Highest average total bill amount based party size") What is the distribution of tip amounts for each day of the week? sns.boxplot(x='day',y='total_bill',data=tips) plt.title("Distribution of tip amounts for each day of the week") How does the tip amount vary based on the type of service (lunch vs. dinner)? sns.violinplot(x='time',y='tip',data=tips) plt.title("Tip based on the type of service ")
-Is there any correlation between the total bill amount and the tip amount? sns.scatterplot(data=tips, x='total_bill', y='tip') correlation_coefficient = tips['total_bill'].corr(tips['tip'])
+sns.violinplot(x='time',y='total_bill',data=tips)
+plt.title("Distribution of total bill amounts vary across different time periods(lunch vs. dinner)")

+sns.barplot(x='size',y='total_bill',data=tips)
+plt.title("Highest average total bill amount based party size")

+sns.boxplot(x='day',y='total_bill',data=tips)
+plt.title("Distribution of tip amounts for each day of the week")

+sns.violinplot(x='time',y='tip',data=tips)
+plt.title("Tip based on the type of service ") sns.scatterplot(data=tips, x='total_bill', y='tip')
+correlation_coefficient = tips['total_bill'].corr(tips['tip'])
 print("Correlation Coefficient:", correlation_coefficient)
-heatmap

 tips.corr()
 plt.subplots(figsize=(7,5))
 sns.heatmap(tips.corr(),annot=True)